 3. Nonprofit organizations organized under the New Jersey Nonprofit Corporation Act (N.J.S.A.15A:1-1 et seq.) that qualify for tax-exempt status under Section 501(c) of the Internal Revenue code (26 U.S.C.
 501 (c)).
 Nonprofit applicants must include documentation of their tax-exempt status and registration with the State.

 To document compliance with the New Jersey Charitable Registration and Investigation Act of 1994 (CRI Act), all nonprofit organizations must include a copy of a current registration number issued by the NJ Department of Law and Public Safety, Division of Consumer Affairs, Office of Consumer Protection/Charities Registration, or submit a letter from that agency confirming exemption from the requirements of charitable registration.

 To be eligible for a grant, a property must be listed in, or eligible to be listed in, the New Jersey Register of Historic Places and/or the National Register of Historic Places per N.J.A.C.
-7:4 as follows:
+7:4 as follows, by August 1, 2019:

 1. Individually listed in the New Jersey Register of Historic Places and/or the National Register of Historic Places;